Chapter 5. Generating and Maintaining Logs with RDLogEdit

 5.1.1.
 Audio Carts

 The first, and usually most common type of log event is an audio cart.
 As the name implies, audio carts are Library entries that contain audio material intended for playout.
-Audio carts were covered in detail in Chapter 3, Content Management with RDLibrary.
+Audio carts are covered in detail in Chapter 3, Content Management with RDLibrary.

 5.1.2.
 Macro Carts